đź’¬ NEW! Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-LGBT housing discrimination in Singapore is no protections.
+LGBT housing discrimination in Singapore is ambiguous.

 Current status